ftvkyo/ftvkyo.github.io/content/post/009-bezier-feather.md

 draft: true
 ---

+## Preface

+...

+## Background

-Some time ago I got this idea to make some "organic" models for 3D-printing.
+A while ago I got this idea to make some "organic" models for 3D-printing.
-It's something that you woulnd't want to do using Autodesk Fusion, which I used for [Hovert60 keyboard][hovert60] development.
+It's something that I didn't want to try and do using Autodesk Fusion, which I used for [Hovert60 keyboard][hovert60] development.
 I also didn't want to boot into Windows to use Fusion every time 😅

 [hovert60]: /tags/hovert60-keyboard/

+{{< figure src=`/img/009/blender.webp` caption=`Print-in-place mail made in Blender using an Array Modifier applied to an expanded NURBS curve, and flattened with a Boolean Modifier for better bed adhesion` >}}

+After some experiments with Blender and even with writing some custom G-code for 3D-printing, I stumbled upon a tool called OpenSCAD.

 ## What is OpenSCAD?

-OpenSCAD is a program that allows modeling complex solid objects by combining simpler objects in various ways.
+[OpenSCAD](https://openscad.org/) is a <abbr title="Computer-aided Design">CAD</abbr> program that allows modeling complex solid objects by combining simpler objects in various ways.
-It supports things like:
+Supported operations include:

 - Creating primitive [polygons][polygon] like squares and other regular polygons (approximations of circles)
 - Creating arbitrary polygons from a set of points